 David Bowie was a man of countless masks, the ultimate rock and roll actor, reinventing himself time and again with each new album.
 Until Bowie appeared on the music scene, hippies were just hippies; folk singers were folk singers; and country artists, well, they just played country.
 Bowie changed all that.
 Combining his love of film and theatre with musical performance, he succeeded in creating a whole new paradigm the likes of which the pop world had never seen before (Arthur Brown was probably the first, but that’s another story).

-“Across the Universe” is a far more electric and languid reading, and one which many critics have a tendency to dismiss as nothing more than a misguided and artificial attempt at updating the original.
+“Across the Universe” is a far more electric and languid reading when compared to the original, and one which many critics have a tendency to dismiss as little more than a misguided and artificial attempt at updating it for a new generation.
 I don’t agree.
 The arrangement is respectful, and both Bowie and Lennon (on guitar and backing vocals) sing with just the right amount of desperation in their voices to make it believable.
-“Can You Hear Me” is a ballad, with syrupy strings and generic gospel support, and not especially noteworthy, or indeed all that memorable.
+“Can You Hear Me” is a ballad with syrupy strings and generic gospel support, and not especially noteworthy, or indeed all that memorable.

 Young Americans is far from Bowie’s most essential album.
 He had made far superior records before, and would continue to do so afterwards.
 And while not without its flaws (slick, synthetic production by Tony Visconti), it survives as yet another vital piece of the Bowie myth.
 Upon release, Young Americans was way ahead of its time, serving as the next launching pad unto other worlds, worlds which Bowie himself was the most qualified to explore.